The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

 \begin{thm}[{\cite[Essay IV, \S10]{kirby_siebenmann_1977}, \cite[Corollary 8.3D]{freedman_quinn_1990}}] The stable tangent microbundle of $X^n$ for $4\leq n\leq 7$, written as $t_X\colon X\to \mathcal{B}\TOP$, lifts to a stable tangent bundle $\tau_X$ extending the already specified lift on $\partial X$ if and only if $\ks(X)=0\in H^4(X,\partial X;\Z/2)$. \end{thm}

-\begin{remark} In the high-dimensional case ($n\geq 5$) this is the first in a sequence of obstructions (and for $n=5,6,7$ it is the only one), and the vanishing of all of these obstructions implies the existence of a smooth structure on $X$ extending the given one on $\partial X$.
+\begin{rmk} In the high-dimensional case ($n\geq 5$) this is the first in a sequence of obstructions (and for $n=5,6,7$ it is the only one), and the vanishing of all of these obstructions implies the existence of a smooth structure on $X$ extending the given one on $\partial X$.
 However, for $n=4$ we do not have the corresponding geometric outcome if $\ks(X)=0$.
 For example, the manifold $E_8\# E_8$ has vanishing Kirby-Siebenmann invariant but does not admit a smooth structure.
-Instead, one gets that $\ks(X)=0$ implies that there exists some $k\geq 0$ such that $X \#^k (S^2\times S^2)$ admits a smooth structure \cite[Section 8.6]{freedman_quinn_1990}. \end{remark}
+Instead, one gets that $\ks(X)=0$ implies that there exists some $k\geq 0$ such that $X \#^k (S^2\times S^2)$ admits a smooth structure \cite[Section 8.6]{freedman_quinn_1990}. \end{rmk}

-\begin{remark} The Kirby-Siebenmann invariant is usually defined as the obstruction to lifting the stable $\TOP$-microbundle to a stable $\PL$-microbundle, where $\PL$ denotes the piecewise linear category.
+\begin{rmk} The Kirby-Siebenmann invariant is usually defined as the obstruction to lifting the stable $\TOP$-microbundle to a stable $\PL$-microbundle, where $\PL$ denotes the piecewise linear category.
 However, in the dimensions that we will examine there is no difference between the $\DIFF$ and $\PL$ categories, so we will ignore this.
 Indeed, there is a $6$-connected map from $\TOP\!/\!\tO$ to $\TOP/\PL$, and $\TOP/\PL$ is homotopy equivalent to $K(\Z/2,3)$.
-We will say no more about the $\PL$ category in this paper. \end{remark}
+We will say no more about the $\PL$ category in this paper. \end{rmk}

-\begin{definition} Let $X$ be a $4$-manifold with (potentially empty) boundary $\partial X$.
+\begin{dfn} Let $X$ be a $4$-manifold with (potentially empty) boundary $\partial X$.
 We say that $X$ is \emph{formally smoothable} if there exists a lift of the stable tangent microbundle $t_X\colon X\to \BTOP$ to a stable $\DIFF$-microbundle $\tau_X\colon X\to \BO$ extending the already specified lift on $\partial X$.
 We call any such lift a \emph{formal smooth structure}.
-Equivalently (by \Cref{thm:ks}), $X$ is formally smoothable if the Kirby-Siebenmann invariant $\ks(X)=0\in H^4(X,\partial X;\Z/2)$.
-We say that $X$ is \emph{formally smooth} if it is equipped with a choice of lift $\tau_X$. \end{definition}
+Equivalently (by \zcref{thm:ks}), $X$ is formally smoothable if the Kirby-Siebenmann invariant $\ks(X)=0\in H^4(X,\partial X;\Z/2)$.
+We say that $X$ is \emph{formally smooth} if it is equipped with a choice of lift $\tau_X$. \end{dfn}